Underbelly series 1: Overview

-Underbelly is a fictionalised account of the events behind the Melbourne gangland war that lasted from 1995 until 2004.
-In the first episode, the Carlton Crew crime syndicate is introduced, comprising stand-over man Alphonse Gangitano (Vince Colosimo), Domenic "Mick" Gatto (Simon Westaway), loanshark Mario Condello (Martin Sacks), retired bank robber Graham Kinniburgh (Gerard Kennedy) and drug-dealing siblings Jason and Mark Moran (Les Hill and Callan Mulvey) and their father Lewis (Kevin Harrington).
+Underbelly is a fictionalised account of the Melbourne gangland war (1995–2004).
+In the first episode, the Carlton Crew crime syndicate is introduced, comprising stand-over man Alphonse Gangitano (Vince Colosimo), Domenic "Mick" Gatto (Simon Westaway), loanshark Mario Condello (Martin Sacks), retired bank robber Graham Kinniburgh (Gerard Kennedy) and drug-dealing siblings Jason and Mark Moran (Les Hill, Callan Mulvey) and their father Lewis (Kevin Harrington).
 Jason Moran's seemingly harmless and half-witted driver Carl Williams (Gyton Grantley) is also introduced, along with two police characters; Steve Owen (Rodger Corser) and Jacqui James (Caroline Craig), the most prominent members of Task Force Purana.

-Alphonse Gangitano, the self-styled "Black Prince of Lygon Street", kills a man at a party over a small debt and, with Jason's assistance, injures 13 innocent people.
+Alphonse Gangitano, the self-styled "Black Prince of Lygon Street", kills a man at a party over a small debt and with Jason injures 13 innocent people.
 During his trial, Gangitano is murdered by Jason, although the killing goes unsolved.
 The Moran brothers buy a pill press and employ Carl Williams to produce their drugs.
 Carl secretly begins making his own supply and forms an alliance with Moran rival Tony Mokbel (Robert Mammone).
 When Carl is busted by the police, Jason discovers his double-cross and shoots him in the stomach, before Jason is arrested.
 Mark Moran takes over the drug business, selling Tony Mokbel out to a corrupt officer from the drug squad.
 Carl kills Mark with the assistance of drug dealer Dino Dibra (Daniel Amalm) and L (Ian Bliss), who establish a false alibi.
 Lewis Moran hires Andrew "Benji" Veniamin (Damian Walshe-Howling) to avenge his stepson, believing the killer to be Dibra.
 Benji kills Dibra then offers his services to Carl and becomes his bodyguard, although Carl is eventually jailed.
 Carl's wife, Roberta (Kat Stewart), is forced to run the business and she begins an affair with Benji.